U10-U19 Coaches: DROP YOUR GAME CARDS OFF AT 784 Klein Way

 Below are links to sample practice plans for U8 and U10 Teams (U6 Teams, please refer to the U6 Coaches Page).
 Remember to be organized and have a plan.
 Most coaches pick one theme for the practice.
 In other words, they pick one skill or two to focus on and the practice is built around strengthening that concept.
 Practices should include a chalk talk, a demonstration, warm up and stretching, skill building games, small sided games, a scrimmage and a cool down.
 Please see the links below for samples based on age group.

-Please click on the link below to read the entire GHSC Policy on Lopsided Games, titled “Lopsided Games – Ways to Keep it Fun and Fair.
+Please see the Policies and Operating Rules for the Sportsmanship Rule adopted in 2016 by MKS and GHSC.
+Click on the link below for strategies to keep the score down during a Lopsided Game, titled “Lopsided Games – Ways to Keep it Fun and Fair.

 Glossary of Soccer Terms